BruggenLab/starter-hugo-research-group/content/authors/DF/_index.md

 ---
 # Display name
-title: Danielle Fehr
+title: Danielle Céline Fehr

 # Is this the primary user of the site?
-superuser: true
+superuser: false

+weight: 4

 # Role/position
 role: PhD candidate